nyannkov/mgc/tools/talkscript_gen/README.md

             - { item: "Banana", value: 80, tag: BANANA }
             - { item: "Never mind.", next: end }

       - { message: "That will be %u yen.
-Would you like to proceed?", format: true, tag: PRICE }
+Would you like to proceed?", format: true, tag: PRICE, auto_next: true }
       - choice:
           items:
             - { item: "Yes", next: confirm }